 Jenae announced she will be retiring in January 2022.
-She shared the Governance Council has created a subcommittee who will be working with a search group with the position being posted internally and externally.
+She shared the Governance Council has created a subcommittee who will be working with a search group for the position to be posted internally and externally.
 Jenae said the Governance Council is hopeful to have the job filled by August or September so she can work with that person for several months.
-She continued stating the charters have taught her a great deal and she appreciates what the committee members have taught her.
+She shared that she and her husband are looking at property in Indiana and Michigan.
+Jenae expressed she is going to miss everyone, and the great people we work with everyday.